22 Paying the Price

 “Then you best be going.
 I’ll wait for you in open waters, beyond the Strait, when the sun is over us.
 I’ll be in my smallest ship.
 From there, you will see the pier on Rona Island, empty.”

 The McKanzel boy beamed.
-The Evermores would leave Liez, with the island in their possession.
-“We have a lot to do in a short time,” said the Captain as he walked towards the shore.
+The Evermores would finally leave Liez and the island in their possession.
+“We have a lot to do in a short time,” said the Captain as he walked to the shore.
 “Josah, help Jeera into his ship.”

 Jeera held his hands up, warning Josah.
 “Remember, we have Caleb.”